panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 // logs 'Timed out!'
 ```

-`Promise.resolve(true)` is a static function that returns an immediately resolved promise. `setTimeout(callback, 0)` also executes the callback with a delay of `0` milliseconds.
+`Promise.resolve(1)` is a static function that returns an immediately resolved promise. `setTimeout(callback, 0)` also executes the callback with a delay of `0` milliseconds.

-Open the demo and check the console.
+Open the [demo](https://jsitor.com/wJFrt5VCiU) and check the console.
 You'll notice that `'Resolved!'` is logged first, then `'Timeout completed!'`.
 The immediately resolved promise resolves faster than an immediate timeout.

 Can it be related to the fact that the `Promise.resolve(true).then(...)` was called before the `setTimeout(..., 0)`?
 Fair enough question.